 2. Dapi

-Dapi is a unified API in open banking that allows developers to retrieve data on users' financial information and make payments within applications.
-Methods are available to obtain financial data about user identity, accounts, account balance, account transactions, and account metadata.
+Dapi is a unified API provider in open banking that allows developers to retrieve data on users' financial information and make payments within applications.
+Methods are available to obtain financial data about user identity, accounts, and account management (balance, transactions, and metadata).
 Also, to perform financial operations such as payments on a user's behalf.
 Developers must register and conduct application creation in the Dapi dashboard.

 3. Banno Consumer